Read time 8 minutes

 - The files will get saved on the specified location and you will get a notification confirming the same.
 Click OK to finish the process and exit the tool.

 This article is intended to provide solutions for file corruption in Windows 10.
 We have briefly described all possible manual methods to undo the corruption issues.
-If you are dealing with file corruption on a severe scale, we suggest Kernel for Windows Data Recovery.
+If you are dealing with file corruption on a severe scale, we suggest the software.
 The tool recovers inaccessible Windows data after file corruption.